-Tom Battarbee specialises in Prison Law and Mental Health Tribunal representation.
+Tom specialises in Mental Health and Prison Law.

-He has an impressive academic background including a BA in Law from Oxford, LLM Comparative Human Rights and the International Protection of Human Rights Law – UCL and an MSt – Masters in Legal Research from Oxford.
+Tom’s academic background includes a BA in Law from Oxford, LLM Comparative Human Rights and the International Protection of Human Rights Law – UCL and an MSt – Masters in Legal Research from Oxford.

 His interests include running, football, spending time with his wife, friends and family and living out his Christian faith.